aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/http-sink.md

 service [with Kafka Connect enabled](enable-connect) or a [dedicated Aiven for Apache Kafka Connect cluster](/docs/products/kafka/kafka-connect/get-started#apache_kafka_connect_dedicated_cluster).

-Furthermore you need to collect the following information about the target server:
+Also collect the following information about the target server:

 -   `SERVER_URL`: The remote server URL that will be called via POST